d12frosted/elpa-mirror/gnu/consult-readme.txt

   │   ;; The :init configuration is always executed (Not lazy) │   :init
   │
-  │   ;; Optionally configure the register formatting.
-This improves the register │   ;; preview for `consult-register', `consult-register-load', │   ;; `consult-register-store' and the Emacs built-ins.
+  │   ;; Tweak the register preview for `consult-register-load', │   ;; `consult-register-store' and the built-in commands.
+This improves the │   ;; register formatting, adds thin separator lines, register sorting and hides │   ;; the window mode line.
-  │   (setq register-preview-delay 0.5
+  │   (advice-add #'register-preview :override #'consult-register-window) │   (setq register-preview-delay 0.5)
-  │ 	register-preview-function #'consult-register-format)
   │
-  │   ;; Optionally tweak the register preview window.
-  │   ;; This adds thin lines, sorting and hides the mode line of the window.
-  │   (advice-add #'register-preview :override #'consult-register-window) │
   │   ;; Use Consult to select xref locations with preview │   (setq xref-show-xrefs-function #'consult-xref